India PM seeks to heal bad blood on Myanmar visit

 A delegation of Indian business officials will join the prime minister on his visit, said an Indian Foreign Ministry official, adding that India was looking at setting up a special economic zone.

-Tata Motors, which makes the ultra-cheap Nano and owns Jaguar Land Rover, is looking to expand operations in Myanmar by assembling and selling buses and light commercial vehicles there, its India head said in January.
-Tata already operates a truck assembly plant in Myanmar.

-State-run explorer Oil and Natural Gas Corporation Ltd, which has two gas blocks in Myanmar with production due to start in 2013, and tractor maker Escorts Ltd have also said they are looking to expand operations there.

-Myanmar opposition leader Aung San Suu Kyi was once lionised by New Delhi, which gave her the prestigious Jawaharlal Nehru Award in 1993 and Myanmar’s dictatorship the cold shoulder.
-Singh will meet Suu Kyi in the biggest city Yangon on Tuesday.
+Myanmar opposition leader Aung San Suu Kyi was once lionized by New Delhi, which gave her the prestigious Jawaharlal Nehru Award in 1993 and Myanmar’s dictatorship the cold shoulder.

 But with growing investment in Myanmar by regional rival China, the world’s biggest democracy has forged closer ties, inviting former dictator Senior General Than Shwe on an official state visit to India in 2004.